Typestate via Revocable Capabilities: From Capabilities to Typestate, Step by Step

 \section{From Capabilities to Typestate, Step by Step}

-In this section, we informally present the key ideas underlying our design.
-We begin by reviewing a scoped approach to programming with files in \Cref{subsec:scopedcaps}.
-Next, we discuss how we can move to typestate analysis in \Cref{sec:naive} using a naive adaptation.
-Given the limitations observed in this naive approach, we elaborate our three key mechanisms towards safe, expressive, and ergonomic flow-sensitive reasoning in the remainder of this section.
+In this section, we informally present our key ideas.
+We begin by reviewing a scope-based approach to programming with files in \Cref{subsec:scopedcaps}.
+Next, we discuss how to move toward typestate analysis in \Cref{sec:naive} and observe its limitations.
+Finally, we elaborate our three key mechanisms towards safe, expressive, and ergonomic flow-sensitive reasoning in the remainder of this section.

+Starting here, we present code in Scala syntax.
+Our implementation relies on a combination of language features.
+Scala, as a widely used language, happens to support this particular combination, making it a natural platform for our experiment.
+Nonetheless, we believe the programming patterns discussed here are language-independent.
+Mechanisms serving the same goals as implicits appear in other languages in different forms, and alias tracking/controlling mechanisms have also been explored under various contexts.
+Thus, the principles explored here could inform future designs once similar features become available elsewhere.